July 16–17, 2025

 |

-From precision fermentation to cultivated meat and plant-based innovation, the GEA ATC offers a collaborative platform for all who believe that the way we feed the future must change.
-And that the solution lies in working together.
+From precision fermentation to cultivated meat and plant-based innovation, the GEA ATC offers a collaborative platform for all who believe that the way we feed the future must change – and we can only achieve this together.

 Une ligne pilote de culture et fermentation cellulaires pour faire passer rapidement les innovations du laboratoire à la fabrication à l’échelle commerciale.